-In terms of great gear at reasonable prices, guitarists have never had it better.
-As solid state technology improves, the gear gets better and prices keep dropping.
+One thing’s for sure when you hash out the Boss Katana vs. Fender Mustang debate.
+In terms of great gear at a reasonable price, guitarists have never had it better.
+As solid-state technology improves, the gear gets better and prices keep dropping.
 Nowhere is this more evident than with modeling amps like the Boss Katana and the Fender Mustang.

 Starting with Boss, at the bottom end of the range is the Boss Katana Mini – a 7 watt mini combo amp, which is without a doubt the best micro amp money can buy.
 It’s usually available for around $100, give or take a dollar or two.